EstrellaSpaans/R_Spotify_Data_Analysis/README.md

 The data used for modelling does not have any clear linear patterns with the popularity score, indicating that the relationship between our dependent and independent variables is mostly non-linear.
 This has to be taken into account when fitting the best model.

-- Model 5 indicates that danceability, energy, and loudness influence the popularity score of Electronic Dance Music.
-- Model 11 has more characteristics that influence hip hop's popularity score; the only characteristic that is not included is speechiness.

-As a final test, model 5 was rerun with a test data set to validate this model's accuracy.
-This model had better statistics compared to model 11.

 | R.squared  | adj.r.squared |   sigma  |f.statistic | f.stat.p_value | Coefficients | Formula       |
 |------------| -------------:|---------:|-----------:|---------------:|-------------:| -------------:|
 |  0.2061116 |  0.1982253    | 11.00121 | 26.13537	 | 4.66821e-15    |	 Accepted    | 	popularity ~ danceability + energy + loudness |

 This model suggest the following equation: *Popularity Score =  74.98355 + ( 19.35758  * danceability ) + ( -20.35282 * energy ) + ( 2.066039 * loudness )*

-Based on the different models chosen, it can be concluded that the null hypothesis cannot be rejected.
+Based on the different models chosen, it can be concluded that the null hypothesis cannot be rejected, even with the best model.

 ### Insights
 - Popular music genres do not necessarily have similar characteristics.